Plan for a less wasteful Christmas

 When the frenzy of Christmas is over, many of us are dismayed by the amount of waste left behind by gift packaging, wrapping and decorations.

-The start of Autumn is a great time to give some thought to how you can reduce the amount of your Christmas waste – and make sure that as much as possible can be recycled.
+This time of year is a great time to give some thought to how you can reduce the amount of your Christmas waste – and make sure that as much as possible can be recycled.

 (Unless you are one of those super-organised people who bought this year’s gifts and cards in last year’s January sales and wrote and wrapped them over the summer, in which case please remember this blog when you go shopping on January 1, 2020!)